Last Updated: 7/24/23 | July 24th, 2023

 - LUXURY: H10 London Waterloo – The rooms here are bright and airy, with floor-to-ceiling windows and tons of natural light.
 There’s a lot of extra space, and the beds are really comfortable.
-Watching the sun go down from the rooftop Waterloo Sky Bar is a must-do, especially with a drink in hand.
+Watching the sun go down from the rooftop Waterloo Sky Bar is a must, especially with a drink in hand.
 From here you can look out over the skyline and see the London Eye turning lazily in the distance.

 Notting Hill is really stylish!
 This neighborhood is famed for its cobblestone streets, Victorian townhouses, and quaint charm.
 You’ll find shop after shop with walls lined with antiques, as well as street food vendors, mom-and-pop shops, and small cafés and pubs that serve up some delicious grub.
 Each Saturday, it hosts the country’s largest antiques market on Portobello Road.
 If you want that quintessential London experience as well as an area that’s a bit quieter and more “local” than other parts of town, stay here.

 Best Places to Stay in Notting Hill

 - BUDGET: Onefam Notting Hill – This hostel is awesome.
 Guests get a free homemade dinner each night and can join in on organized activities (including drinking games).
 It’s a very social hostel with friendly staff and a good vibe.
-The rooms are a bit cramped and the pillows a bit flat, but the vibe more than makes up for the beds!
-There are two locations (the other one is in Camden).
+The rooms are a little cramped and the pillows somewhat flat, but the vibe more than makes up for the beds!

-- MID-RANGE: Ravna Gora – Located on a calm, tree-lined street in a Victorian mansion, this is a nice boutique retreat from the city.
+- MIDRANGE: Ravna Gora – Located on a calm, tree-lined street in a Victorian mansion, this is a nice boutique retreat from urban life.
 The rooms are clean and come with your usual hotel amenities.
 There’s a lot of natural light here too.
 The staff are friendly and helpful, and there is a common room offering free coffee and tea all day.